 JBER and the adjacent area, is considered a high cost area.
 As of January 2021, the cost of living in Alaska was 24.09% higher than the national average..

 The Cost-of-Living Allowance, or COLA, is paid to Service Members to partially offset high costs when stationed overseas (including Alaska and Hawaii).
-COLA helps maintain purchasing power so you can purchase about the same goods and services overseas as in CONUS.
-It does not reimburse expenses, but is designed to offset higher overseas prices of goods and services.
+COLA helps maintain purchasing power so you can purchase the same goods and services overseas as in CONUS.
+It does not reimburse expenses, but is designed to offset higher prices.
 It does not compensate for remoteness, hardship, or non-availability of goods and services.